High-CBD cannabis strains have become bestsellers in legal cannabis markets.

 Where to Buy Hemp-Derived CBD

-Dixie Botanicals® high-quality hemp-derived CBD supplements are available in the United States and in over 40 countries.
+Dixie Botanicals® high-quality hemp-derived CBD products are available in the United States and in over 40 countries.
 Our high-quality CBD oil is extracted from specifically selected hemp cultivars that offer higher percentages of CBD by weight.